paper-toaster/osu-wiki/wiki/History_of_osu!/April_fools/en.md

 ### Flashlight/Hidden mod on website

-On 1 April 2012, the entire osu! website had a 50% chance of either the Flashlight mod or Hidden mod being "enabled" on the site per page load (3/10 for Hidden; 1/5 for Flashlight).
+On 1 April 2012, the entire osu! website had a 50% chance of either the [Flashlight (FL) mod](/wiki/Game_modifier/Flashlight) or [Hidden (HD) mod](/wiki/Game_modifier/Hidden) being "enabled" on the site per page load (3/10 for HD; 1/5 for FL).
 A modern recreation of what the prank looked like for users at the time is shown below.

 ![](img/2012-flashlight.gif "What the website would have looked like with the Flashlight mod "enabled"")